Your cart is empty!

 Other Sliver-Coated Conductive Particles: Conductive Silver Metal Coated Microspheres.

 Conductive hollow glass microspheres have low particle densities and so provide a significant weight reduction when used in place of conventional conductive fillers such as solid silver particles.
 A range of products offers particles with a variety of diameters, densities and crush strengths.
-HGMS-AG product line was specifically designed for applications in biotechnology and particle image velocimentry which often require a true particle density higher than 1g/cm3 or just slightly lower at 0.9g/cm3.
+HGMS-AG / HCMP-AG product lines were specifically designed for applications in biotechnology and as a tracer particle in Particle Image Velocimentry (PIV) which often require a true particle density higher than 1g/cm3 or just slightly lower at 0.9g/cm3.

 Light grey powder.